stillawake17/TeamProfiles/README.md

 # Module 12 Object-Oriented Programming: Team Profile Generator

-## Your Task
+## Description

-Your task is to take the given starter code and convert it into a working Node.js command-line application.
-This application will take in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-You have been provided with tests, so make sure every part of your code passes each provided test.
+This is a working Node.js command-line application.
+It takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+Tests are run to make sure the code is robust.

 ## User Story

-As a manager a user want to generate a webpage that displays my team's basic info so that a user have quick access to their emails and GitHub profiles.
+As a manager, I want to generate a webpage that displays my team's basic info so that a user has quick access to their emails and GitHub profiles.

-## Instructions
+## Further details

-* Create a command-line application that accepts user input using the provided starter code.
-  * Create classes for each team member provided and export them.
-The tests for these classes (in the `_tests_` directory) must ALL pass.
     * The first class is an `Employee` parent class with the following properties and methods:
       * `name`
       * `id`